Organisation: | Copyright (C) 2021-2022 Olivier Boudeville |

 The reference pages for OpenGL (in version 4.x) can be browsed here.

-Note that initially the information here related to older versions of OpenGL (1.1, 2.1, etc.; see history) that relied on a fixed pipeline (no shader support) - whereas, starting from OpenGL 3.0, many of the corresponding features were designated as deprecated, and actually removed in 3.1.
+Note that initially the information in this page related to older versions of OpenGL (1.1, 2.1, etc.; see history) that relied on a fixed pipeline (no shader support) - whereas, starting from OpenGL 3.0, many of the corresponding features were marked as deprecated, and actually removed as a whole in 3.1.
 However, thanks to the compatibility context (whose support is not mandatory - but that all major implementations of OpenGL provide), these features can still be used.

-Yet nowadays relying on at least OpenGL 3 core context (not using the compatibility context) would be preferable (source: this thread).
-Still better options would be OpenGL 4 Core or OpenGL ES 2+, or libraries on top of Vulkan, like wgpu.
+Yet nowadays relying on at least the OpenGL 3 core context (not using the compatibility context) would be preferable (source: this thread).
+Still better options would be to rely on OpenGL 4 Core or OpenGL ES 2+, or libraries on top of Vulkan, like wgpu.
 Specific libraries also exist for rendering for the web and for mobile, like WebGPU.

-As of 2022, the current OpenGL version is 4.6; we will try to stick to the latest ones (4.x) only (ex: skipping intermediate changes in 3.2); even though in this document reminiscences of older OpenGL versions remain, the current minimum that we target is the Core Profile of OpenGL 3.3, which is "modern OpenGL" and introduced most features that still apply (and will halt on error if any deprecated functionality is used).
+As of 2023, the current OpenGL version is 4.6; we will try to stick to the latest ones (4.x) only (e.g. skipping intermediate changes in 3.2); even though in this document reminiscences of older OpenGL versions remain, the current minimum that we target is the Core Profile of OpenGL 3.3, which is "modern OpenGL" and introduced most features that still apply; it will halt on error if any deprecated functionality is used.

 For more general-purpose computations (as opposed to rendering operations) to be offset to a GPU/GPGU, one may rely on OpenCL instead.